andreasonny83/lighthouse-ci/README.md

   # ...
 ```

-Read more from the official documentation from [https://github.com/codechecks/lighthouse-keeper](lighthouse-keeper).
+Read more from the official documentation from [https://github.com/codechecks/lighthouse-keeper](https://github.com/codechecks/lighthouse-keeper).

+Read more about Codechecks on the [official project website](https://codechecks.io/)

 ## How to